KarnbirKhera/CUDA-Vector-Addition/README.md

 Circling back to the origin of this investigation which was why vector add had a ~31% hit rate despite being a fully streaming kernel, I have the following claim.
 Vector add performs two reads, A and B, and performs a single write C. We've already confirmed using our read only kernel that each A and B read has a hit rate of ~0.07%, which leaves us to understand why the hit rate of our single write is always 100%.

 >Note in the section before, I isolate the vector add kernel into their read and write variants isolated.
 After looking back now with the experience I have reading Nsight Compute, I can see that even the original vector add kernel was hinting that the write hit rate was a 100% using the lts__t_sector_op_write_hit_rate.pct metric, meaning we did not need to isolate those variants.
-Nonetheless, the process it'self was very fun even if it might have been not been needed.
+Nonetheless, the process itself was very fun even if it might have been not been needed.

 The reason why I believe the hit rate of writes is always a 100% is because no matter what case we hit, whether that be coalesced or uncoalesced access, the L2 will always allocate a sector locally on a write.
 This means once the kernel sends the write request and it reaches the L2 cache, the write always has a way to reach the required DRAM sector. <br><br><br>